projektorius96/konva-boilerplate/README.md

 ### Playground

-> In order to drag a shape drew within `Konva.Shape` we have to create a `Konva.Rect` instance and plug it onto `CanvasRenderingContext2D`\'s ctx accessible via Konva.Shape\'s exposed `sceneFunc`;
+> In order to drag a shape drew within `Konva.Shape` we have to create a `Konva.Rect` instance and plug it onto `CanvasRenderingContext2D`'s ctx accessible via Konva.Shape's exposed `sceneFunc`;

 #### Interactions

-> npx vite serve --open <br>
+> npx vite serve --open

-Click on black-coloured border (frame) of circle and drag around, it will change a color whilst dragging, but gets back to its defaults than dragging is done;
+Click on black-coloured border (frame) of circle and drag around, it will change a color whilst dragging, but gets back to its defaults then dragging is done;

 ---

-> Feel free to accommodate your needs, just clone the boilerplate and enjoy coding with Konva ! ♥
+> Feel free to accommodate the codebase to your needs, just clone the boilerplate and enjoy coding with Konva.js ! ♥

+Cheers